Adamska1008/pdf.llm/README.md

 Then, open the URL displayed in the frontend terminal.

-## TODOs
+## Roadmap

+Currently, in version `v0.1.0`, pdf.llm is functional but not very user-friendly.
+In version `v0.2`, I plan to implement the following improvements:

+### Features

+* (Important) An enhanced cursor-like UI for better user interaction.
-* (Important) Cursor-like UI which enhance user experience and improve RAG performance.
+* (Important) Improved RAG performance.
-* Stream api for chat interactions.
+* A streaming API for chat interactions.
 * History persistence and session management.
+* Resizable ChatWindow and PdfViewer.

+### Bug fix

+Not really a bug.
+Currenly the pdf load, split, and some other stuff will be done in the query of first question, so the first question is always slow.
+We can fix this by loading it when file is uploaded.